 - Integration with higher level management functions, whether it’s System Center or the Hyper-V console; it’s especially important as part of a dynamically created private cloud scenario.

 - Ability to recover individual items from within a host-based backup (with or without an agent in the VM).

 - Cleaning up the extra “junk” within the VHD during the minor gap between the time the guest VSS Provider snapped its logical file system with application-consistency and when the host VSS Provider snapped the actual VHD file.

 - Closing the loop so the guest-based application knows it’s been successfully backed up and can proceed to its post-backup management tasks.

 It should also be noted this process works because it’s VSS-enabled all the way from the host’s Hyper-V VSS Writer through the VSS components inside the guests and back again.
 The process is somewhat different with VMware and the vSphere 5 vStorage APIs for Data Protection (VADP).
-Most VMware backup solutions achieve the same guest-based workflow because they leverage the guests’ VSS mechanisms, but their host-based processes
+Most VMware backup solutions achieve the same guest-based workflow because they leverage the guests’ VSS mechanisms, but their host-based processes differ quite a bit.

 If you choose to adopt a host-based protection strategy, be sure to understand the key aspects of the host/guest interchange, as well as important features such as enabling guest-application log truncation and cleanup of the VHDs during the recursive process.
 That could be the difference between a successful recovery and some unusable VHDs or VMDKs.